lucasdietrich/caniot-rust-controller/readme.md

 - Allow to send comment to non-existing (yet) devices
 - Remove `unwrap`
   - At least change them to `expect` with a meaningful message
+- Add stats for GRPC API and other services

 ```
 device_temperature{medium="CAN",mac="16",device="GarageDoorController",sensor="EMBEDDED",room="",collector="pycaniotcontroller"} 19.00